The Top 10 Reasons to Quit Playing Guitar

 First things first: We don’t want you to stop playing guitar.
 After all, Guitar World is a magazine for guitarists, and so playing guitar is something we promote.
 That said ...

 First things first: We don’t want you to stop playing guitar.
-After all, Guitar World is a magazine for guitarists, and so playing guitar is something we promote.
+After all, Guitar World is a magazine for (and by) guitarists, so playing guitar is something we promote (understatement of the year).

 Consider yourself warned.